idle-meerkat/sdevwiki-fork/Bridge-FDB.md

 `$ ip link add name br0 type bridge`

-## Static and Sticky FDB Entries
-Recently, a new entry type “sticky” was introduced in Linux bridge.
-In Linux, a static FDB can be roamed to a different port via learning.
-Sticky FDB entries cannot be moved.
-Because of the current infrastructure of the switchdev FDB notification chain, there is no indication which type of entry was added.
-Thus, all entries are treated as static.
-Once the first upstream patch is published, a request with changes to switchdev fdb notification the chain will add support for the entry type.

-* To add a static FDB entry:
-`3.1.1	Static and Sticky FDB entries

-Recently new entry type “sticky” was introduced in Linux bridge.
-In Linux static FDB can be roamed to a different port via learning.
-Sticky FDB entries cannot be moved.
-Because of the current infrastructure of switchdev fdb notification chain there is no indication which type of entry was added.
-Thus, all entries are treated as static.
-Once first upstream patch is published, a request with changes to switchdev fdb notification chain will add support for the entry type.

-* To add a static FDB entry:
-`$ bridge fdb add ADDR dev DEV master static [vlan VID]`
-* To delete the static FDB entry:
-`$ bridge fdb add ADDR dev DEV master static [vlan VID]`

 ## Bridge Port Configuration
 The following bridge port attributes can be configured: